 “How?
 Aren’t you the least bit curious?”

 “The curiosity fades the longer you go without.
 The numbers don’t really matter because they don’t do anything productive.
-They just allow everyone to believe themselves better or inferior than others.
-We all formed our own opinions about that before that website came along.
+They just allow everyone to believe themselves superior or worse off than others.
+We all formed our own opinions about that before the website came along.
 The numbers just made it seem like there is validity to our place in the world.
 We don’t have to make our own judgments anymore.
 They are made for us and we can just accept our place.
 A little sad, don’t you think?”